 Idaho State University’s College of Arts & Letters has received approval for high school students in Fort Hall and Blackfoot to travel to Idaho State University’s campus by commuter bus to participate in on-campus dual-enrollment programs.

-“We are excited to have students from Fort Hall and Blackfoot participate in our on-campus dual-enrollment program,” said Holly Kartchner, College of Arts and Letters Director of Outreach and Retention.
+“We are excited to have students from Fort Hall and Blackfoot participate in our on-campus dual-enrollment program,” said Holly Kartchner, Director of Outreach and Retention for the College.
 “We are glad we can open up this program to more high school students and help them prepare for college.”

-The College of Arts and Letter’s on-campus dual-enrollment program started this fall, but most students were from the Pocatello area due to transportation issues.
+The College’s on-campus dual-enrollment program started this fall, but most students were from the Pocatello area due to transportation issues.